nedtaylor/athena/paper.md

-While existing Fortran-based libraries, such as neural-fortran [@curcic2019parallel], address many aspects of neural networks, `ATHENA` provides implementation of some well-known features not currently available within other libraries; these features include batch normalisation, regularisation layers (such as dropout and dropblock), and average pooling layers.
+While existing Fortran-based libraries, such as neural-fortran [@curcic2019parallel], address many aspects of neural networks, `ATHENA` provides implementation of some well-known features not currently available within other libraries; these features include batch normalisation, regularisation layers (such as Dropout and DropBlock), and average pooling layers.
 Additionally, the library provides support for 1, 2, and 3D input data for most features currently implemented; this includes 1, 2, and 3D data for convolutional layers.
 Finally, more features for convolutional techniques are supported in the `ATHENA` library, including various data padding types and stride.